anishhdiwan/near/README.md

 python train.py task=HumanoidAMP experiment=AMP_walk
 ```

-Note that with IsaacGym, by default we show a preview window, which will usually slow down training.
+Note: with IsaacGym, by default we show a preview window, which will usually slow down training.
 You
 can use the `v` key while running to disable viewer updates and allow training to proceed
 faster.
 Hit the `v` key again to resume viewing after a few seconds of training, once the
 ants have learned to run a bit better.